AkiValiaho/RockPaperScissorsApi/README.md

 [![Build Status](https://travis-ci.org/AkiValiaho/RockPaperScissorsApi.svg)](https://travis-ci.org/AkiValiaho/MiniDI)

 Code work for tech interviews.
-Gets built in travis and auto-deployed with a blue/green model to heroku.
+Gets built in travis, packaged into a docker container (with the embedded tomcat serving minified js and other static content) and auto-deployed with a blue/green model to heroku.

 Game is live at:
 https://rockpaperscissorsaki.herokuapp.com